ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 #### Storage
-Azure Blob storage: Storage service for very large objects, such as video files or bitmaps.
+##### Azure Blob storage:
+- Storage service for very large objects, such as video files or bitmaps.
 -  used to store blob type data and acts as an Azure virtual machine disk.

-Azure File storage: File shares that can be accessed and managed like a file server.
+##### Azure File storage:
+- File shares that can be accessed and managed like a file server.
 - Azure Files offers fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) protocol or Network File System (NFS) protocol
+- Azure file can be mounted simultaneously via cloud or on-premises deployments on Windows, Linux, and macOS
+- use Azure File Sync to cache your Azure file on Windows Server for quick access to where your data is being used

+Azurefile share can be used to:
+- Replace or supplement on-premises file servers
+- "lift and shift" applications. (move both the application and its data to cloud)
+- Simplify cloud development:
+    - Shared application settings
+    - Diagnostic share
+    - Dev/Test/Debug
+- Containerization:
+    - Azure file shares can be used as persistent volumes for stateful containers.
+Containers deliver "build once, run anywhere" capabilities that enable developers to accelerate innovation.
+For the containers that access raw data at every start, a shared file system is required to allow these containers to access the file system no matter which instance they run on

-Azure Queue storage: A data store for queuing and reliably delivering messages between applications.
+##### Azure Queue storage:
+- A data store for queuing and reliably delivering messages between applications.
+- one queue max 64kb, including milions of messages.
+- Store a list of messages to be processed asynchronously
+- For example
+    - suppose you want customers to be able to upload pictures, and you want to create thumbnails for each picture.
+You can let customers wait for you to create a thumbnail while uploading a picture.
+Another option is to use queues.
+After the client finishes uploading, a message is written to the queue.
+Then let the Azure function retrieve the message from the queue and create the thumbnail.
+Each part of this process can be scaled separately to give you more control when adjusting and using it

-Azure Table storage: Table storage is a service that stores non-relational structured data (also known as structured NoSQL data) in the cloud, providing a key/attribute store with a schemaless design.
+##### Azure Table storage:
+Table storage is a service that stores **non-relational** structured data (also known as structured NoSQL data) in the cloud, providing a key/attribute store with a schemaless design.

-Azure Data Lake: storage repository suitable for holding large amounts of data.
+###### Azure Data Lake:
+storage repository suitable for holding large amounts of data.
 With 30TB of data stored, the data lake can scale up to terabytes and petabytes of data.

-characteristics of Storage:
+#### characteristics of Storage:
 - **Durable** and highly available with redundancy and replication.
 - **Secure** through automatic encryption and role-based access control.
 - **Scalable** with virtually unlimited storage.